Java Map: 8 examples with HashMap and LinkedHashMap classes

-The Map interface in Java
+Map interface in Java

-The Map is an interface in Java like the List and Set are interfaces of Collection.
-The Map interface has taken the place of Dictionary abstract class.
+- The Map is an interface in Java like the List and Set are interfaces of Collection.

-The Map object stores the data in the key – value pairs where only one value can be mapped to a key.
+- Only one value can be mapped to a key.

-The keys cannot be duplicated in a map.
+- The keys cannot be duplicated in a map.

-The keys of a Java Map can be of numeric or string etc type.
-Being able to use keys as strings let us establish a strong relationship between key and values for longer term unlike arrays, sets or lists which index is based on numeric values.
+- Being able to use keys as strings let us establish a strong relationship between key and values for the longer term, unlike arrays, sets, or lists whose index is based on numeric values.

 I will show you examples of declaring, adding key-value pairs, and accessing the values by keys in Maps by using implementation classes in the following part, so keep reading.
-I will also show you examples of a few useful methods of Map Java interface.

-A demo of creating a Java Map with HashMap
+An example of creating a Java Map with HashMap

 In the example, the type of keys is set as String and values as integers.
 For demonstration, the phone directory map contains the names as keys and numbers as values.
 Have a look:

-import java.util.*; public class map_demo { public static void main(String[] args) { Map<String, Integer> tel_dir_map = new HashMap<String, Integer>(); tel_dir_map.put("Mike", 4567891); tel_dir_map.put("Nina", 1424541); tel_dir_map.put("Danial", 45678977); tel_dir_map.put("Usman", 14712314); System.out.println("Telephone Numbers:"); System.out.print("\t" + tel_dir_map); } } |
+import java.util.*; public class map_demo { public static void main(String[] args) { Map<String, Integer> tel_dir_map = new HashMap<String, Integer>(); tel_dir_map.put("Mike", 4567891); tel_dir_map.put("Nina", 1424541); tel_dir_map.put("Danial", 45678977); tel_dir_map.put("Usman", 14712314); System.out.println("Telephone Numbers:"); System.out.print("\t" + tel_dir_map); } }

 You see, the keys and values are separated by a comma as using the put method.
-In the output, you can see the order of insertion is different to the order displayed by using the System.out.print.
+In the output, you can see the order of insertion is different from the order displayed by using the System.out.print.

 A demo of creating a Map with LinkedHashMap

 If you require the same order of iteration as map entries are in the Map object, then use the Java LinkedHashMap implementation class.
-The LinkedHashMap guarantees the same iteration order unlike the HashMap class even if a key is re-entered.

 See this example where a Map is created with LinkedHashMap class.
 The employee salary map contains four entries with employee Name and the respective salary.

-For iterating through the LinkedHashMap, a for loop is used and key / value pairs are displayed as follows:
+For iterating through the LinkedHashMap, a for loop is used and key/value pairs are displayed as follows:

 The code of creating the map with LinkedHashMap:

-import java.util.*; public class map_demo { public static void main(String[] args) { Map<String, String> salary_map = new LinkedHashMap<String, String>(); salary_map.put("Mike", "$5000"); salary_map.put("Nina", "$4500"); salary_map.put("Danial", "$400"); salary_map.put("Usman", "$6000"); System.out.println("Displaying Map entries with LinkedHashMap"); System.out.println("\n"); for (Map.Entry<String, String> entry : salary_map.entrySet()) { System.out.println("Employee Name: " + entry.getKey() + " and Salary = " + entry.getValue()); } } } |
+import java.util.*; public class map_demo { public static void main(String[] args) { Map<String, String> salary_map = new LinkedHashMap<String, String>(); salary_map.put("Mike", "$5000"); salary_map.put("Nina", "$4500"); salary_map.put("Danial", "$400"); salary_map.put("Usman", "$6000"); System.out.println("Displaying Map entries with LinkedHashMap"); System.out.println("\n"); for (Map.Entry<String, String> entry : salary_map.entrySet()) { System.out.println("Employee Name: " + entry.getKey() + " and Salary = " + entry.getValue()); } } }

-You may also notice the order of inserting and iteration is the same in above example.
 To make it clearer, I am using the same example as above with the exception of using the HashMap instead of LinkedHashMap and see the output:

 The same code with HashMap class:

-import java.util.*; public class map_demo { public static void main(String[] args) { Map<String, String> salary_map = new HashMap<String, String>(); salary_map.put("Mike", "$5000"); salary_map.put("Nina", "$4500"); salary_map.put("Danial", "$400"); salary_map.put("Usman", "$6000"); System.out.println("Displaying Map entries with HashMap"); System.out.println("\n"); for (Map.Entry<String, String> entry : salary_map.entrySet()) { System.out.println("Employee Name: " + entry.getKey() + " and Salary = " + entry.getValue()); } } } |
+import java.util.*; public class map_demo { public static void main(String[] args) { Map<String, String> salary_map = new HashMap<String, String>(); salary_map.put("Mike", "$5000"); salary_map.put("Nina", "$4500"); salary_map.put("Danial", "$400"); salary_map.put("Usman", "$6000"); System.out.println("Displaying Map entries with HashMap"); System.out.println("\n"); for (Map.Entry<String, String> entry : salary_map.entrySet()) { System.out.println("Employee Name: " + entry.getKey() + " and Salary = " + entry.getValue()); } } }

 You can see the difference; the iteration order is different as compared to insertion order.